 Basch & Keegan Listed by qilin Ransomware Group

-On April 28, 2026, the qilin ransomware group added Basch & Keegan to its public leak site, confirming that internal files had been exfiltrated from the law firm during a ransomware attack.
+On April 28, 2026, the qilin ransomware group added Basch & Keegan to its public leak site, claiming that internal files had been exfiltrated from the law firm during a ransomware attack.

 Public reporting indicates the firm’s data appeared on the qilin leak portal hosted on an onion domain.
 The listing states that attackers successfully exfiltrated internal files before encrypting systems or demanding ransom.
 No exact victim count or list of specific documents has been published by the group.
 Available reporting describes the incident as a classic ransomware double-extortion case in which data is stolen first and then used as leverage.
 The leak site entry carries the typical qilin format, including a sample of purported stolen files and a countdown timer for publication or further disclosure.